ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/codec1/libvpx.md

 VP9 is a next-generation video compression format developed by the [WebM Project](https://www.webmproject.org/).

 The reference software implementation for VP9 encoding and decoding can be found in the `libvpx` library.
-Similar to our efforts around AV1, Arm has invested significant effort to optimize the `libvpx` implementation on Arm platforms.
+Similar to AV1, significant effort has been made to optimize the `libvpx` implementation on Arm platforms.
 This includes making use of the Neon and SVE2 vector extensions available on Arm Neoverse platforms.
 You can learn more on [Google for Developers](https://developers.google.com/media/vp9).

 ## Download and build libvpx from source